 What is the International WHO Code?

 In 1981, the World Health Assembly in Geneva adopted The World Health Organisation/UNICEF International Code of Marketing of Breast-milk Substitutes.
-This document was produced as a global health strategy, intended to set out minimum standards for the marketing of infant formula, bottles, teats, and any foods that replace breastmilk.
-This includes breastmilk substitutes and bottle feeding complementary foods which are marketed or represented as suitable for partial or total replacement of breastmilk.
+This document was produced as a global health strategy, intended to set out minimum standards for the marketing of infant formula, bottles, teats, and any foods that replace human milk.
+This includes breastmilk substitutes and complementary foods which are marketed or represented as suitable for partial or total replacement of breastmilk.

 The International Code, frequently referred to as the WHO Code, aims to protect, promote and support breastfeeding through regulating the inappropriate marketing and promotion of breastmilk substitutes and some related products.
 The Code does not ban the sale or use of these products, it simply sets out a framework to control their promotion.